Zangief: Appearances

-Portrayal

 Various actors have voiced the character in his video game appearances: he is voiced by Wataru Takagi in the Street Fighter Alpha and Street Fighter EX series, Tesshō Genda in the Capcom vs. SNK series and Capcom Fighting Evolution, and Kenta Miyake in Japanese and Peter Beckman in English for Street Fighter IV.
 In anime, he is voiced in Japanese by Tetsuo Kanao and in English by William Johnson.
 In the live-action Street Fighter film, the character was portrayed by Andrew Bryniarski, who was dubbed over by Ryūzaburō Ōtomo in the Japanese television dub and by Katsuhisa Hōki in the video and DVD dub.
 In the film Wreck-It Ralph, he was voiced by director Rich Moore.
 Zangief also appears as a playable character in Super Gem Fighter Mini Mix.